Richard Fitzalan, 3rd Earl of Arundel: Admiral of the West

 On 23 February 1345 Arundel was made Admiral of the Western Fleet, perhaps for a second time, to continue the policy of arresting merchant ships, but two years later was again superseded.
 Arundel was one of the three principal English commanders at the Battle of Crécy, his experience vital to the outcome of the battle with Suffolk and the bishop of Durham in the rearguard.
-Throughout he was entrusted by the King as guardian of the young Prince Edward.
+Throughout he was entrusted by the king as guardian of the young Prince Edward.
 Arundel's division was on the right side of the battle lines, flanked to the right with archers, and stakes to the front.

 He spent much of the following years on various military campaigns and diplomatic missions.
-The king himself and the entourage went to Winchelsea on 15 August 1350, set sail on the cog Thomas on the 28th, for the fleet to chase the Spaniard De la Cerda down wind, which they sighted the following day.
-The ships rammed, before the party escaped unhurt on another vessel.
+The king himself and the entourage went to Winchelsea on 15 August 1350, set sail on the cog Thomas on the 28th, for the fleet to chase the Spaniard De la Cerda downwind, which they sighted the following day.
+The ships rammed before the party escaped unhurt on another vessel.
 Overcome by much larger Spanish ships, the English could not grapple.

 In a campaign of 1375, at the end of his life, he destroyed the harbour of Roscoff.
 Only days after the death of Edward III, a Castilian fleet raided the south coast of England, and returned again in August.
-Arundel's fleet had put into Cherbourg for supplies, but no sooner had it departed then the port was blockaded; one squadron was left behind and captured.
+Arundel's fleet had put into Cherbourg for supplies, but no sooner had it departed than the port was blockaded; one squadron was left behind and captured.
 At the same, time galleys harassed the coast of Cornwall.

 Great wealth

 In 1347, he succeeded to the Earldom of Surrey (or Warenne), which even further increased his great wealth.
 He did not, however, use the additional title until after the death of the Dowager Countess of Surrey in 1361.
-He made very large loans to King Edward III but even so on his death left behind a great sum in hard cash.
+He made very large loans to King Edward III but even so, on his death left behind a great sum in hard cash.